-bottom of this page to: NPP Acknowledgement, P.O.
-Box 52072, Phoenix, AZ 85072-2072

-If multiple family members received a prescription with this order, please enter information for all family members below:
+Please acknowledge your receipt of this notice by providing the following information and returning the bottom of this page to: NPP Acknowledgement, P.O.
+Box 52072, Phoenix, AZ 85072-2072 If multiple family members received a prescription with this order, please enter information for all family members below:

 Names:

 Address:

 Dates of Birth:

 Address:

 I acknowledge receipt of this Notice of Privacy Practices from CVS Coram.

 Signatures:

 Date:

-Patient Rights and Responsibilities
+Patient rights and responsibilities

-As a Patient, you have the right to:
+As a patient, you have the right to:

-- Receive complete information about your rights and responsibilities. - Choose your healthcare provider and receive information on service or care limitations or of any financial benefits when referred to Coram. - A timely response from Coram notifying you when products and services, as prescribed by your physician, will begin. - Receive information about your condition, treatment, and when and how services will be provided before care is provided to allow you to give informed consent. - Considerate and respectful care regardless of race, religion, gender, national origin, age, medical condition, sexual preference or payment source. - Receive information as to your eligibility for insurance reimbursement and your responsibility for any costs in advance of care provided. - Be actively involved in developing and participating in a plan of care that will meet your identified healthcare needs to the extent provided by law, as well as discuss any problems, changes or barriers in achieving goals. - Accept or refuse treatment to the extent permitted by law and to be informed of the consequences of such action, which may include termination of Coram services. - Decline participation, revoke consent or disenroll in the patient management program at any time. - Have your property and person treated with dignity by all Coram team members. - Be free from physical and mental abuse and/or neglect. - Speak to a health care professional. - Know the name, function and qualifications of all personnel who provide healthcare services to you and the name of the person responsible for the coordination of your care. - Be informed of the identity and job title of the staff members of the pharmacy providing services to you and to speak to a supervisor of the staff member if requested. - Make decisions about advance directives and to be informed of Coram's policy to honor those decisions. - Express dissatisfaction with equipment, supplies or services provided by Coram without fear of reprisal. - The protection of your medical information from unauthorized use and disclosure, unless otherwise permitted or required by law. - Receive a Notice of Coram's Privacy Practices, which describes how medical information about you may be used and disclosed to carry out treatment, payment or healthcare operations and for other purposes that are permitted by law. - Participate in discussions concerning ethical issues related to your care. - Receive an initial and ongoing assessment regarding the existence of pain, as well as a timely response to any symptoms of pain, with appropriate and adequate treatment by your healthcare team.
+- · Receive complete information about your rights and responsibilities - Choose your healthcare provider and receive information on service or care limitations or of any financial benefits when referred to Coram - Receive a timely response from Coram notifying you when products and services as prescribed by your physician, will begin - Receive information about your condition, treatment, when and how services shall be provided before start of care, to allow you to give informed consent - Considerate and respectful care regardless of race, religion, gender, gender identification, national origin, age, medical condition, sexual preference or payment source - Receive information as to your eligibility for insurance reimbursement and your responsibility for any costs in advance of care provided - Be actively involved in developing and participating in a plan of care that will meet your identified healthcare needs to the extent provided by law, as well as discuss any problems, changes or barriers in achieving goals - Accept or refuse treatment to the extent permitted by law and to be informed of the consequences of such action, which may include termination of Coram services - Decline participation, revoke consent or disenroll in the patient management program at any time

-- Complain, without being subject to discrimination or reprisal, to your state Department of Health if you are not satisfied with Coram's response to your concerns. - Receive information regarding our policies and procedures. - Be given reasonable notice regarding anticipated termination of services or plans to transfer to another provider, and participate in that discharge or transfer process. - Examine, review, restrict, amend and request a copy of your medical records and to authorize another individual to examine, review, restrict, amend and request a copy of your medical records. - Receive information and know about the philosophy and characteristics of the Coram patient management program.
+- Have your property and person treated with dignity by all Coram team members - Be free from physical and mental abuse and/or neglect and speak with a health care professional - Know the name, function, and qualifications of all personnel who provide healthcare services to you and the name of the person responsible for the coordination of your care - Be informed of the identity and job title of the staff members of the pharmacy providing services to you and to speak to a supervisor of the staff member if requested - Make decisions about advance directives and to be informed of Coram's policy to honor those decisions - Express dissatisfaction with equipment, supplies or services provided by Coram without fear of reprisal - The protection of your medical information from unauthorized use and disclosure, unless otherwise permitted or required by law - Receive a Notice of Coram's Privacy Practices, which describes how medical information about you may be used and disclosed to carry out treatment, payment, or healthcare operations and for other purposes that are permitted by law - · Participate in discussions concerning ethical issues related to your care - Receive an initial and ongoing assessment regarding the existence of pain, as well as a timely response to any symptoms of pain, with appropriate and adequate treatment by your healthcare team - Complain, without being subject to discrimination or reprisal, to your state Department of Health if you are not satisfied with Coram's response to your concerns - Receive information regarding our policies and procedures - Be given reasonable notice regarding anticipated termination of services or plans to transfer to another provider and participate in that discharge or transfer process - Examine, review, restrict, amend, and request a copy of your medical records; and to authorize another individual to examine, review, restrict, amend, and request a copy of your medical records - Receive information and know about the philosophy and characteristics of the Coram patient management program

-As a Patient, you have the responsibility to:
+As a patient, you have the responsibility to: